PTW-TUDa/eta-nexus/docs/timeseries/timeseries.rst

 Timeseries
 ===============
-Many *eta_connect* functions and classes operate on timeseries data and :py:class:`pandas.DataFrame` objects containing timeseries data.
-The *timeseries* module in *eta_connect* provides some additional functionality for both.
+Many *eta_nexus* functions and classes operate on timeseries data and :py:class:`pandas.DataFrame` objects containing timeseries data.
+The *timeseries* module in *eta_nexus* provides some additional functionality for both.
 It can for example find random time slices in Dataframes or import timeseries data from multiple CSV files and map a (random if required) section of it into a Dataframe.